 PROTECTING YOUR DREAMS

 Entrepreneurs have so many things to think about.
 Insurance shouldn’t be one of them.
-AMA’s business insurance is designed for entrepreneurs.
+AMA Insurance’s business insurance is designed for entrepreneurs.
 In one comprehensive package, it includes the main coverages businesses ask for: property, liability, crime and business interruption, plus some optional add-ons tailored to the type of business you operate.

-Whether you’re a contractor, store owner, accountant, real estate owner or restaurateur, you’ll find an AMA business insurance option that fits your needs.
+Whether you’re a contractor, store owner, accountant, real estate owner or restaurateur, you’ll find an AMA Insurance business insurance option that fits your needs.

 You work hard to build and grow your business, so we want to make sure you and your livelihood are protected with the right coverage.
 An unforeseen loss can have a big impact on even the most successful enterprise.